 Sainsbury’s, Aldi, and Lidl also have free EV charging points.

 You won’t find free EV charging at all big-name supermarkets though.
-Morrissons, Asda, and Waitrose only offer pay-as-you-go EV charging.
+Morrissons, Asda, and Waitrose only offer pay-as-you-go EV charging (as of spring 2022).

 Edinburgh Zoo, for example, offers free EV charging to visitors.
 Wild!

 Hotels and B&Bs 🛏

 Lots of hotels and B&Bs offer free EV charging to their guests.
 A handy one to know if you’re planning a road trip in your EV.

 Public and private car parks 🅿️

 Places like restaurant, pub and shop car parks sometimes have free EV charging points.
 They can often be found at street parking areas too.